thoomkuzhymatthew/EPL_arb_betting/reflections/thoomkuzhymatthew.md

 ## Team Collaboration

 We frequently stayed in touch with regular google meetings.
-In these meetings we would discuss our work and notebooks and give feedback to our peers for suggestions to improve our visualisations or documentation
+In these meetings we would give feedback to our peers to improve our visualisations or documentation
-This way all feedback given was constructive.

 After I completed my issues, if another person's task was overwhelming e.g. the creation of the website, I contributed to the completion of the task.
 This can be seen thruugh commits on the 4th and 5th of February regarding the Markdown, HTML and CSS elements.